t-aubier/EvolutionSenescence_IBM/README.txt

 Function_Pleiotropy.R									Plot the factor change in fecundity depending on the age at which intrinsic mortality occurs (Figure B1 in Appendix B)
 Plot_AccumulationMutations_AnalyticalDerivations.R      Plot the accumulation of lethal mutations and the maximum lifespan for different grains of age dependence of mutation expression (Figures 1 and 2)
 Plot_SingleSimulation.R           						Plot figures describing the outcome of single simulations (like in Figs. B4 and B5 in Appendix B); obtained using 'Simulation_Accumulation.cpp'
-AnalysisMutant.R               							Plot figures describing the fate of mutants with specific trait values (like in Fig. 5); obtained using 'Sensitivity_Accumulation.cpp'
+Plot_SensitivityAnalysis.R               				Plot figures describing the sensitivity analyses (like in Fig. B2); obtained using 'Sensitivity_Accumulation.cpp'